davidsteimle/RemoteInfoGather/README.md

         $Response.PSVersionTable = $($PSVersionTable)
         $Response.LastReboot = $($wmi = gwmi win32_operatingsystem;$wmi.ConvertToDateTime($wmi.LastBootUpTime))
         $Response.CurrentKB = $(Get-Hotfix | Select-Object -Last 1)
+        $Response.ComputerName = $Response.Win32_Bios.PSComputerName
     $Response
 }

-$MyQuery = Invoke-Command -ComputerName DavesLaptop -ScriptBlock $ScriptBlock3
+$MyQuery = Invoke-Command -ComputerName Laptop1 -ScriptBlock $ScriptBlock3
 ```

+Notice that I have added the property ``ComputerName`` to the ``$Response`` object.
+The computer name appears roughly 26 times in my query data, but I want to make it a top-level data point

 Now, if you run that code, and then check ``$MyQuery`` it is not as pretty as ``$ScriptBlock1``, but if you check ``$MyQuery.Win32_Bios.SMBIOSBIOSVersion`` what do you get?
 Try that with ``$ScriptBlock2``.
 I'm not going anywhere.

-> **Side Note:** when it comes to complicated, many layered objects, I like to pipe them through ``ConvertTo-Json`` for readability.
+> **Side Note:** when it comes to reading complicated, many layered objects, I like to pipe them through ``ConvertTo-Json`` for readability.

 Now we just need to run the code against the field, and we are good; and if we hang on to the results, we might be able to respond to "you forgot the manufacturer," in moments.

 ## How Do We Run This Against the Field?

 There are numerous ways to run against the field.
 It is much quicker to use a threaded methodology, but I am not good at that, and it is scope creep.
 What I tend to do is to get an object of system names.
-This might be from a Tanium question, or I will query SCCM.
+This might be from a Tanium question, or I will query SCCM for systems.
 A list of machines to check might have even come with my marching orders.

 > **Note:** be careful here, in your Enterprise.
 If you have a DEV environment, try a few systems there first.
-If you are running against the Enterprise, make sure you have buy in from someone first.
+If you are running against the Enterprise, make sure you have buy in from someone.
 This behavior could be misinterpreted by security.
 "Cover thy ass shall be the whole of the law."

 So, in this example, I have a fictional exported table from Tanium: